merll/mutebtn/README.md

 # MuteBtn

-Connects mute hardware buttons to apps
+Connects mute controllers such as MuteMe™ to apps

 ## Supported environments